Learning During School Closures or Other Circumstances

 Poudre School District's focus is to have all students participate in in-person learning at schools as much as possible.
 However, schools may have unplanned closures, like for inclement weather, or students may miss being in school because of illness, an emergency or other circumstances.
 PSD wants to ensure students can continue learning remotely when they can't be at school regardless of the reason.
 Teachers and staff will do their best to support students who are learning online.

-- Students may receive instruction through one of more of the following:
+- Students may receive instruction through:

 - Abridged video lectures